nokia-paco-automation/ansible-anthos/README.md

                 - tag: defines the version of the sw
                 - memory: defines the required memory for the pod
                 - nodeSelector: defines affinity rules for the pod
-                - enable: defines if the pos is needed for the installation (0: disabled, 1: enabled)
+                - enable: defines if the pod is needed for the installation (0: disabled, 1: enabled)
             - network: defines the type of network the application uses, like sriov, ipvlan, etc
             - nat: defines if nat is enabled for the dataplane, used for gi, n6 interface